-Our Board of Directors has approved, subject to stockholder approval, an amendment to the BioRestorative Therapies, Inc. 2021 Stock Incentive Plan (the "Plan") to increase the number of shares of common stock authorized to be issued thereunder from 2,500,000 to 3,850,000.
+Our Board of Directors has approved, subject to stockholder approval, an amendment to the BioRestorative Therapies, Inc. 2021 Stock Incentive Plan (the "Plan") to increase the number of shares of common stock authorized to be issued thereunder from 3,850,000 to 6,850,000.
 The amendment to the Plan is being submitted to the stockholders for approval.

-As of July 26, 2023, options for the purchase of 1,455,362 shares of common stock, net of forfeitures, 318,356 restricted stock units ("RSUs") and 1,442 shares of common stock had been granted pursuant to the Plan.
-As of such date, 724,480 shares were reserved for future grants under the Plan (without giving effect to the amendment to the Plan increasing the number of shares authorized to be issued under the Plan to 3,850,000, subject to stockholder approval).
+As of August 1, 2024, options for the purchase of 3,401,608 shares of common stock, net of forfeitures, 318,355 restricted stock units ("RSUs") and 1,442 shares of common stock had been granted pursuant to the Plan.
+As of such date, 128,595 shares were reserved for future grants under the Plan (without giving effect to the amendment to the Plan increasing the number of shares authorized to be issued under the Plan to 6,850,000, subject to stockholder approval).
 See "Plan Benefits" below for additional details.

 The Plan was originally adopted by our Board on March 18, 2021.
 Pursuant to the Plan, up to 1,175,000 shares of common stock were initially authorized to be issued.
 Stockholder approval of the Plan was obtained on August 17, 2021.
-On December 10, 2021, subject to stockholder approval, increased the number of shares authorized to be issued under the Plan from 1,175,000 to 2,500,000 and revised certain provisions of the Plan to make clear the authority of our Board and Compensation Committee to reduce the exercise price of options granted pursuant to the Plan (either directly or pursuant to the cancellation of an outstanding option and the regrant of the option at a reduced exercise price).
+On December 10, 2021, our Board, subject to stockholder approval, increased the number of shares authorized to be issued under the Plan from 1,175,000 to 2,500,000 and revised certain provisions of the Plan to make clear the authority of our Board and Compensation Committee to reduce the exercise price of options granted pursuant to the Plan (either directly or pursuant to the cancellation of an outstanding option and the regrant of the option at a reduced exercise price).
 Stockholder approval was obtained on November 3, 2022.
-Effective as of July 13, 2023, our Board, subject to stockholder approval, increased the number of shares authorized to be issued under the Plan from 2,500,000 to 3,850,000.
+On July 13, 2023, our Board, subject to stockholder approval, increased the number of shares authorized to be issued under the Plan from 2,500,000 to 3,850,000.
+Stockholder approval was obtained on September 13, 2023.
+Effective as of July 23, 2024, our Board, subject to stockholder approval, increased the number of shares authorized to be issued under the Plan from 3,850,000 to 6,850,000.